The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 Reading the improved results honestly.

-Level 3 transpilation reduced IBM circuit depths from the baseline range of 757–1,267 to approximately 777–789 — a meaningful reduction.
+Level 3 transpilation reduced IBM circuit depths from the baseline range of 757–1,267 gates to approximately 777–789.
 Dynamical decoupling was applied.
-Mthree readout correction was activated.
-Despite these improvements, IBM hardware results remain in the noise-dominated regime: signal quality low, mean Sharpe negative across 6 invocations.
-The depth reduction did not move the hardware into a signal-detectable range.
+Mthree readout correction was enabled.
+None of it moved the hardware out of the noise-dominated regime.
+Signal quality remained low.
+Mean Sharpe remained negative across 6 invocations.
+The circuits became shorter.
+The optimization signal did not become detectable.

 For Aer solvers, level 1 transpilation was retained to avoid disrupting the COBYLA parameter landscape.
 The marginal improvement in QAOA Uninformed mean Sharpe (+0.083) and the marginal degradation across QAMO variants confirm the primary conclusion: the variance in Aer results is dominated by 1,024-shot undersampling of the 2²⁰ bitstring space, not by circuit structure or transpilation quality.
 Changing the transpilation level while holding shots constant at 1,024 does not materially change the outcome distribution.
 More shots is the correct next lever.

 The practical constraint is cost.
-QAMOO with error mitigation on IBM hardware ran at approximately 4.5 minutes per round.
-At 3 rounds per invocation, a single --ibm-benchmark call consumed 13.5 minutes of Qiskit Runtime — approximately $200 in credit value and most of a monthly free tier allocation.
-This is the real cost of NISQ-era error mitigation at current hardware pricing, and it is a legitimate production consideration independent of whether the mitigation improves signal quality.
+QAMOO with error mitigation on IBM hardware required approximately 4.5 minutes per round.
+At 3 rounds per invocation, a single --ibm-benchmark call consumed 13.5 minutes of Qiskit Runtime, representing roughly $200 in runtime credit value and most of a monthly free-tier allocation.
+This is the operational cost of NISQ-era error mitigation under current hardware pricing.
+It remains a legitimate production concern independent of whether the mitigation materially improves signal quality.

 QED

-The null hypothesis was that quantum solvers could not be integrated into a production C++ financial system without architectural overhaul.
-The system refutes it: six namespaces, 176 passing tests, IBM Quantum Cloud in production across three backends (ibm_fez, ibm_kingston, ibm_marrakesh), and a benchmark runner comparing sixteen solver configurations on identical problem instances — all behind a single abstract optimizer interface written in week one.
+The null hypothesis was that quantum solvers could not enter a production C++ financial system without architectural overhaul.
+The system refutes it: six namespaces, 176 passing tests, three IBM backends, sixteen solver configurations, and one optimizer interface that survived them all.

 The benchmark tells an honest story across four findings.

-The QUBO gap is real across four runs.
-QAOA Uninformed (mean Sharpe 0.436, σ 0.681) outperforms QUBO/SA (mean Sharpe -0.316, σ 0.014) on identical constrained inputs across four independent runs.
-Both formulations.
+The QUBO gap is real.
+QAOA Uninformed (mean Sharpe 0.436, σ 0.681) outperformed QUBO/SA (mean Sharpe -0.316, σ 0.014) across four independent runs on identical constrained inputs.
+Same formulation.
 Same constraint projection.
 Same backtest harness.
-The quantum sampler finds better solutions in the 2-bit discrete landscape than classical annealing does — on average, consistently.
-The per-run variance is high and must be disclosed, but the aggregate gap is real.
-This finding requires no caveats about hardware noise, market regime, or constraint enforcement.
+The quantum sampler navigated the 2-bit discrete landscape more effectively than classical annealing.
+The variance is high.
+The aggregate gap is still real.
+No caveats about hardware noise or constraint enforcement are required for this finding.

-Market data augmentation reverses the performance ranking.
-QAOA Informed (mean Sharpe 0.712, σ 0.187) is the best-performing constrained walk-forward solver in the suite.
-It outperforms QAOA Uninformed on both mean return and stability.
-A single run suggested augmentation degrades performance.
-Four runs show the opposite.
-Single-run findings for stochastic quantum solvers are not findings.
+Market data augmentation reversed the ranking.
+QAOA Informed (mean Sharpe 0.712, σ 0.187) became the strongest constrained walk-forward solver in the suite.
+Higher return.
+Lower variance.
+A single run initially suggested augmentation degraded performance.
+Four runs showed the opposite.
+Stochastic solvers do not permit single-run conclusions.

 ∎